About Laurier Mathematics

 Courses and programs

 Our department offers a wide range of courses from first through fourth year.
 Introductory courses range from calculus, logic and algebra to statistics and probability.
 Our senior courses include Game theory, Groups and Rings, Real and Complex Analysis, Stochastic Processes, and Number theory, to name a few.
-We offer a B.Sc. or B.A. in mathematics and also combined programs with Finance and Accounting, Biology, and Chemistry.
+We offer a B.Sc. or B.A. in Mathematics and Financial Mathematics and also combined programs with Finance and Accounting, Biology, Computer Science and Chemistry, and also the double degree BBA/BA Financial Math.
 Students may also choose to take advantage of our co-op programs.

 "Friendly, approachable, helpful" are the three words that best describe our faculty.We are committed to high-quality teaching and many of us are engaged in research programs.
 Our students frequently engage in NSERC undergraduate summer research programs that allow interested students to engage in current mathematical research.